Policies & FREQUENTLY ASKED QUESTIONS

-You will need to fill out a confidential health history questionairre when you arrive for your first session.
-This helps your massage therapist to determine the safety and effectiveness of massage therapy and certain massage and bodywork modalities and techniques, for you.
-The therapist will also ask you what your goals are for your massage session (e.g., to lessen pain and discomfort, relaxation, to be able to move your arm more easily...)
+You will need to complete a confidential health history questionnaire when you arrive for your first session.
+This helps your massage therapist to determine the safety and effectiveness of massage therapy for you.
+The therapist will also ask you what your goals are for your massage session (e.g., to lessen pain and discomfort, to be able to move your arm more easily...)

 It is important to arrive on time for your first (and any) session.
 A late arrival will likely shorten the length of your session and full payment will still be expected.

 How Should I Prepare For My Massage Session?

 It's a good idea to arrive a few minutes early for your appointment so that you will have time use the rest room if needed and settle in.
 If your session starts late because you have arrived late, there may not be enough time for a full session.
 Please refrain from wearing perfume, cologne, and lotions to your appointment.
 These scents can permeate the treatment room and some people have allergies to chemicals in perfumes.
 Moisturizers can interfere with massage lotions and oils, and dry skin is needed for some types of bodywork.